EatingRichly/wp-hashcash-updated/readme.txt

 4. Widget support to display spam statistics and edit the configuration
 5. Works with IE, Firefox, and Safari
 6. 100% standards compliant XHTML 1.1, works with jQuery and Prototype
-7. Tested with Wordpres 3, Firefox, Safari, IE, and Chrome
+7. Tested with Wordpress 3, Firefox, Safari, IE, and Chrome
 8. Akismet compatibility

 = Limitations =